rubymonsters/ruby-for-beginners/17_methods.md

 say that a vending machine is a way to "transform" money and data into chocolate.

-Methods are a lot like that.
+Methods are a lot like that:

 They take some input, do something with it, and return a result.
 Instead of using the term "input" in programming we say that a method accepts a number of arguments.
 And instead of "output" we use the term "return value": the thing that we get back from the method.

 Let's define a simple method that takes a number, adds the number `2` to it, and returns the result: